kfwebdev/resume/README.md

 &nbsp;**Energage**, _Senior Software Engineer_ : 2023-Present

-- Developed components for the company's internal component library using React, Storybook, and Tailwind CSS.
+- Developed Navigation and Alert components for the company's component library using React, Storybook, and Tailwind CSS enhancing Accessibility and eliminating technical debt.
-- Led upgrades of build tools including from Yarn to Pnpm, Storybook 6 to 8, Tailwindcss 1 to 3.
+- Led build tool migrations across codebase for Yarn to Pnpm, Create React App to RSBuild, Storybook 6 to 8, Tailwindcss 1 to 3 resulting in 50% faster build times and a significantly faster development experience for all frontend teams.
+- Led frontend development for redesign of Media Kit web portal, reducing UI friction for users downloading marketing assets and increasing user engagement by 30%.
+- Migrated primary user dashboard project to TypeScript, improving code maintainability and developer experience.

 &nbsp;**Threads**, _Software Engineer_ : 2020-2022